Learn how Apartment Guide is responding to coronavirus and taking steps to help renters and property managers during this challenging time.

 As best you can, stay in a designated sick room and keep away from other people.
 Eat separately from others.
 If your apartment has more than one, designate a bathroom just for you.
 Avoid touching pets, as well.
 If you must feed or clean up after a pet, wash your hands before and after as detailed above.

 Set aside drinking glasses, plates, silverware, sheets and blankets, towels and toiletries for your use and your use only.
 Clean them thoroughly with soap and water after every single use.

-As mentioned above, only people who are already sick (or people caring for those that are) need to wear a face mask.
-If you're sick, wear one around other people (or pets) or if you go see your doctor.
+While it's only a recommendation for everyone to wear a mask, people who are already sick (or people caring for those that are) need to wear one around other people (or pets) or if they go to the doctor.

 See above for details.

 Sanitize your apartment as explained above, but do it every day.